 "Sam leaps into an old pool playing acquaintance of Al's and must win a pool game so that his granddaughter doesn't lose her bar."

-On this day in 1992, Star Trek: The Next Generation aired "The Outcast."
-This served as the seventeenth episode of the program's fifth season, and here's the plot summary as provided by TrekCore.com:
+On this day in 1992 (in the U.S.), Star Trek: The Next Generation aired "The Outcast."
+Officially, this served as the seventeenth episode of the program's fifth season, and here's the plot summary as provided by TrekCore.com:

 "Assisting the androgynous J'naii in a search for a shuttle, Riker & J'naii pilot Soren take a shuttlecraft into a 'null zone' to investigate, a trip on which Soren reveals to Riker that she is one of a group of outlaws who embrace the genders of male & female."